Will to power: Individual psychology

 Alfred Adler borrowed heavily from Nietzsche's work to develop his second Viennese school of psychotherapy called individual psychology.
 Adler (1912) wrote in his important book Über den nervösen Charakter (The Neurotic Constitution):

 Adler's adaptation of the will to power was and still is in contrast to Sigmund Freud's pleasure principle or the "will to pleasure", and to Viktor Frankl's logotherapy or the "will to meaning".
 Adler's intent was to build a movement that would rival, even supplant, others in psychology by arguing for the holistic integrity of psychological well-being with that of social equality.
 His interpretation of Nietzsche's will to power was concerned with the individual patient's overcoming of the superiority-inferiority dynamic.

 In Man's Search for Meaning, Frankl compared his third Viennese school of psychotherapy with Adler's psychoanalytic interpretation of the will to power:

-In fiction and popular culture

-The 1999 4x strategy game Sid Meier's Alpha Centauri refers to the will to power by naming one of its available technologies by that name.
-A quote from Thus Spoke Zarathustra is given when the technology is discovered by the player.

-The character of 'The Jackal' in the 2008 Ubisoft game Far Cry 2 quotes from Beyond Good and Evil and the Will to Power.

-The 2016 4x strategy game Stellaris also includes a technology with this name.

-Bob Rosenberg, founder of freestyle music group Will to Power chose the name for the group as an homage to German philosopher Friedrich Nietzsche's theory of an individual's fundamental "will to power".

-The first title in the Xenosaga trilogy is Xenosaga Episode I: Der Wille zur Macht.

-On September 8, 2017, melodic death metal band Arch Enemy released an album entitled Will to Power.

-The book makes an appearance in the 1933 Barbara Stanwyck movie Baby Face.

-In Smallville (Season 1, Episode 17), the Lex Luthor character reveals that his father gave him a copy of the book for his tenth birthday.

-In The Elder Scrolls V: Skyrim the dragon Paarthurnax tells the player character that the dragons were made to dominate: "The will to power is in our blood."
-Only through meditation has he been able to overcome his dominating compulsion.